Austria celebrates Christmas with all the pomp and grandeur you can imagine.

 Don’t miss one of the world’s largest Advent festival at the Schloss Hellbrunn, a 17th-century pleasure-palace, where you can check out the craft market selling the hand-made crafts designed by the locals.

 You can buy pewter crafts, advent wreaths, tree ornaments, furry slippers, and loden coats.

 The sweet aroma of sausages and pastries will make you go looking for them.
 Keep your self warm with Kasekrainer – cheese-stuffed sausage, roasted chestnuts and almonds, pretzel, sausages, the famous Lebkuchen – Gingerbread, and hot Glühwein, sweet mulled wine.

-After you have had your fill with all the delicacies and shopped to your heart’s content, there are plenty of other things to add to Salzburg’s Christmas festivities.
 One of the things you should not miss is joining a tour to discover the mysterious sides of Salzburg.

 Attend Mozart concerts, take tours to get to know the history of Carols, especially the famous Christmas Carol Silent Night.